binh234/binh234.github.io/content/featured/MeTube/index.md

 showInProjects: true
 ---

-The project aimed to replicate the core functionality of YouTube, such as video searching, playing, and recommendations.
-I used ReactJS to build the frontend of the application, creating components such as the video player, search bar, and video recommendation section.
-To access the YouTube video data, I utilized the Rapid API to retrieve videos, recommendations, video/channel metadata, and comments as well.
+A web application consisting of stunning video sections, custom categories, channel pages, video searching, and a video player.
+Search and view your favorite videos, detailed video information, and see other thoughts.